 - Sc – Sex category (female gender) (1 point)

-If the score is 2 or greater the patient is high risk, and the patient should be anticoagulated with either a direct oral anticoagulant (DOAC) or warfarin if there are no contraindications.
+If the score is 2 or greater the patient is high risk, and the patient should be anticoagulated with a direct-acting oral anticoagulant (DOAC) if there are no contraindications.

 Assessing bleeding risk

-The 2014 NICE guidelines recommend using the HAS-BLED score to identify patients at high risk of bleeding.
-The HAS-BLED score estimates the risk of major bleeding for patients in AF being considered for anticoagulation.
+The 2021 NICE guidelines recommend using the ORBIT bleeding risk score to identify patients at high risk of bleeding.
+A review of the evidence has revealed that the ORBIT score is more accurate as a risk predictor than the previously used HAS-BLED score.
+The ORBIT score estimates the risk of major bleeding for patients in AF being considered for anticoagulation.
 It is often used in combination with the CHA2DS2-VASc score when making a decision on anticoagulation for these patients.

-The components of the HAS-BLED score all score 1 point and are as follows:
+The components of the ORBIT score are as follows:

 By comparison, the 2016 ESC guidelines do not advocate the use of this score to assess bleeding risk.
 Instead, they recommend that clinicians use clinical judgement and correct modifiable risk factors.
 The ESC 2016 guidelines list the following as modifiable risk factors: